rust-stuco/lectures/week2/ownership_p1.md

 ```

 * `x` is still valid, but it looks like we moved it into `y`
-* We just said that this wasn't allowed!
+* Didn't we just say that this wasn't allowed?!